J-Labodi/VIP-Membership-System/README.md

 ![PhoneOrder](https://github.com/J-Labodi/VIP-Membership-System/assets/79979904/e7f26866-da70-4a02-91c2-be1cc0218114)

-The above HTTP Request starts the deployed application, imitating that the customer service assistant received a phone order as the request contains the relevant, pre-defined process variables.
+The above HTTP request starts the deployed application, imitating that the customer service assistant received a phone order as the request contains the relevant, pre-defined process variables.